-(e) "Union" means the Certified Bargaining Agent, Alberta Union of Provincial Employees, which is a party to this Collective Agreement;
+(e) "Union" shall mean the Alberta Union of Provincial Employees (AUPE).
+In the event of a change of name of the aforementioned Union, the subsequent name shall be recognized.

-(f) "Employee" means a person hired pursuant to Section 30.3 of the Special Areas Act and who is employed in one of the two following categories:
+(f) "Employee" means a person hired pursuant to Section 30(3) of the Special Areas Act and who is employed in one of the two following categories:

 (A) Salaried service, which consists of an Employee paid on a monthly basis, and assigned to a position in a classification set out in Schedule "A" and designated by the Employer as either a Full-time regular, a Part-time regular or a Temporary Employee;

-(i) "Full-time Regular Employee" means a person who is normally required to work the full annual normal hours of work year round as specified in the hours of work Article,
+(i) "Full-time Regular Employee" means a person who is required to work the full annual normal hours of work year-round as specified in the Hours of Work Article,

-(ii) "Part-time Regular Employee" means a person who may be required to work year round but who is regularly scheduled to work less than the normal full annual hours of work as set out in the hours of work Article,
+(ii) "Part-time Regular Employee" means a person who may be required to work year-round but who is regularly scheduled to work less than the full annual hours of work as set out in the Hours of Work Article,

 (iii) "Temporary Employee" means a person who is required to work on a continuous full time basis for a limited period and hired as such.